HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/DXSearch/How_to_DX_Search_and_Search_Center.md

 8. On the properties tab scroll down and expand the ***Profile*** section

 9. In the Keyword section it is possible to include specific keywords that later can be used to find the page by filtering for keywords.
-In this sample workflow please add the keyword ***mykeyword***.
+In this sample workflow add the keyword ***mykeyword***.

 10. Click to ***Save and Close***.
 The Test-page should look like the following: